 Each month, U.S. Citizenship & Immigration Services (USCIS) also determines whether eligible applicants in the U.S. may use the DFA chart, instead of the AFAD chart, for filing their I-485 applications.
 Current information is posted on the USCIS website at www.uscis.gov/visabulletininfo.
 When USCIS finds there are more immigrant visas available for the fiscal year than there are known applicants for such visas, USCIS will state on its website that I-485 applicants may use the DFA chart in the Visa Bulletin.

-The DFAs are later than the AFADs, by as much as one year or so, as shown in the November and December 2015 Visa Bulletins.
+In most cases, the DFAs are later than the AFADs.
 Example: In the December 2015 Visa Bulletin, the DFA for the family-sponsored, second preference, F2A category is March 1, 2015 (“01MAR15”).
 Meanwhile, the AFAD for this same category is June 15, 2014 (“15JUN14”).
 If the applicant’s priority date is April 30, 2015, or otherwise earlier than the DFA, he may file the I-485 with USCIS in December 2015, even though an immigrant visa is not yet available.
 Under the old system, the applicant’s priority date must have been June 14, 2014, or otherwise earlier than the AFAD, before he could file the I-485 in December.

-The new system allows Immigrant Visa applicants and sometimes Adjustment of Status applicants to get a head start on filing for permanent residence.
-They may apply for an immigrant visa or adjustment of status even before their priority dates become current and a visa actually becomes available to them, as shown in the AFAD chart.
+In most cases, the new system allows Immigrant Visa applicants and sometimes Adjustment of Status applicants to get a head start on filing for permanent residence.

 If USCIS determines the DFA chart may be used in a particular month, it will accept I-485 adjustment applications when the applicant’s priority date is earlier than the cut-off date in the DFA chart.
-Applicants with pending I-485s may also file for and receive an employment authorization document (EAD) and advance parole (travel document).
+I-485 applicants may also file for and receive an employment authorization document (EAD) and advance parole (travel document).

 Those who are stuck in the employment-based backlog have greater job mobility with an EAD that is based on a pending I-485.
 In particular, once an employment-based I-485 application is pending 180 days or more, “portability” rights generally allow the individual to change employers, as long as the new job is in the same or a similar occupation.